gocd/docs.go.cd/content/advanced_usage/pipelines_as_code.md

 To tell GoCD where to find the pipeline configuration files:

 - Start the server
-- Go to "Admin → Config repositories"
+- Go to "Admin &rarr; Config repositories"

 ![Config repositories](../images/advanced_usage/config-repositories.png)